johnsaviy/DevOps-Project-/Project6.md

 #### - Using lvcreate utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size.
 NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.

-- Also  Verifying that the Logical Volume has been created successfully by running sudo lvs.
+- Also verifying that the Logical Volume has been created successfully by running sudo lvs.

 ![9c](https://user-images.githubusercontent.com/93729559/165214168-ef032846-7416-4aef-8d3b-d02949715543.png)